 A routine heating and air conditioning maintenance will help prolong the life of your system.
 Maintaining your system will ensure proper operation and maintain its cleanliness.
 Dirt buildup can lead to equipment malfunctioning.
 In addition, cleanliness will provide improved capacity and lower energy costs.
-Keep in mind, a regular maintenance will support your effort in meeting the manufacturer warranty requirements.
+Keep in mind, regular maintenance will support your effort in meeting the manufacturer’s warranty requirements.

 Sit back, relax, and leave the heating and air conditioning maintenance to us.

 The Conejo Preferred Maintenance Club